ThomasBakaysaJr/dockerized-rce-simulation/README.md

 docker compose up --build
 ```

-In this setup, the backend server has been upgraded to now create hmac signatures and attachign them to the authorization tokens.
-The server will reject any request for admin permissions if the authorization token is missing a signature or the signature doesn't match the messsage.
+In this setup, the backend server has been upgraded to now create hmac signatures and attach them to the authorization tokens.
+The server will reject any request for admin permissions if the authorization token is missing a signature or the signature doesn't match the message.

 ### 3.1 Open the website